pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 ## <a id="controller-ns-provision"></a>Using Namespace Provisioner Controller

+This section describes how to use the Namespace Provisioner Controller to provision namespace-scoped resources.

+### <a id="nps-controller-prereq"></a>Prerequisites</a>

-Ensure that the following prerequisites are met before provisioning namespace-scoped resources using Namespace Provisioner Controller.
+Ensure that the following prerequisites.
-### <a id="nps-controller-prereq"></a>Prerequisites</br>

 - The Namespace Provisioner package is installed and reconciled.
 - The [controller tap value key](install.hbs.md#customized-installation) is set to **`true`**